goinvo/InvoPlaybook/README.md

 For now we've been using `npm` to add packages to the project. `npm install --save <package>`.
 From there you'll likely use `gatsby-config.js` to configure and use the package, or import it into your javascript files.

 ### Deployment
 The site is currently deployed using Invo's Netlify account.
-Any push to branch `2.0` will trigger a build and automatically push to production if successful.
+Any push to `master` branch will trigger a build and automatically push to production if successful.